Some common presentations, listed--by no means comprehensive.

 | |

-A good choice for skin and skin structure infections due to S. aureus, particularly CA-MRSA but has poor anti-streptococcal activity.
+A good choice for skin and skin structure infections due to S. aureus, particularly MRSA, but has poor anti-streptococcal activity.
 Side effects include photosensitivity (patients should be warned to avoid the sun).
 Often used for long-term suppressive therapy in orthopedic infections, sometimes in combination with rifampin.
 Not recommended for S. aureus bacteremia or endocarditis. | |

 FDA approved for skin and soft tissue infections.
 Low serum levels make this a drug not typically employed for bacteremia.
-FDA warning issued based on a review of clinical trials warned of increased mortality with its use. | |
+An FDA warning was issued based on a review of clinical trials, which warned of increased mortality with its use. | |

 | |

 New-generation cephalosporin with MRSA activity as well as Gram-negative spectrum similar to ceftriaxone.
-FDA approved for CAP and SSTIs, but some clinicians using off-label with success in the treatment of difficult MRSA infections including persistent bacteremia (typically dosed 600mg IV q 8 +/- another agent [e.g., TMP/SMX] in salvage situations). | |
+FDA approved for CAP and SSTIs, but some clinicians use it off-label with success in the treatment of difficult or salvage MRSA infections, including persistent bacteremia (typically dosed 600mg IV q 8 +/- another agent [e.g., TMP/SMX] in salvage situations). | |

-Oral and parenteral oxazolidinone FDA approved for short-course therapy (6d) for skin and skin structure infections.
-Utility for bacteremia or other Gram-positive infections is unclear but has activity against both MSSA and MRSA.
-Would consider higher dosing 400 mg daily for serious infections if used.
+Oral and parenteral oxazolidinone is FDA-approved for short-course therapy (6d) for skin and skin structure infections.
+The utility for bacteremia or other Gram-positive infections is unclear, but it has activity against both MSSA and MRSA.
+Would consider higher dosing, 400 mg daily, for serious infections if used.
 The drug has a much lower risk of potential induction of serotonin syndrome compared to linezolid. | |

-Long-acting glycopeptide, FDA approved for skin and soft tissue infections.
-No data regarding use for bacteremia or other causes. |
+Long-acting glycopeptide parenteral, FDA-approved for skin and soft tissue infections.
+No data regarding use for bacteremia or other causes.
+Infusion time of 3h makes this a more logistically challenging antibiotic in the outpatient arena. | |

-Comment: Most recent guidelines addressing S, aureus endocarditis.
+Comment: Most recent guidelines addressing S. aureus endocarditis.

 Comment: The latest set of guidelines from the Infectious Diseases Society of America incorporates recommendations for MRSA infections.